StarRocks/starrocks/docs/using_starrocks/catalog/hive_catalog.md

 A Hive catalog is an external catalog, which enables you to query data from Hive without loading data into StarRocks or creating external tables.
 StarRocks interacts with the following two components of Hive when you query Hive data:

-- **Metadata service:** used by FEs to access Hive metadata stored in a relational database, such as MySQL.
-FEs generate a query execution plan based on Hive metadata.
+- **Metadata service:** used by the FEs to access Hive metadata stored in a relational database, such as MySQL.
+The FEs generate a query execution plan based on Hive metadata.
 - **Data storage system:** used to store Hive data.
 You can use a distributed file system or object storage system as the data storage system to store Hive data files in various formats.
-After FEs distribute the query execution plan to all BEs, all BEs scan the target Hive data in parallel, perform calculations, and then return the query result.
+After the FEs distribute the query execution plan to all BEs, all BEs scan the target Hive data in parallel, perform calculations, and then return the query result.

 ## Usage notes

 - StarRocks supports querying data files of Hive in the following formats: Parquet, ORC, and CSV.
-- StarRocks support querying Hive data in the following types: INT, INTEGER, BIGINT, TIMESTAMP, STRING, VARCHAR, CHAR, DOUBLE, FLOAT, DECIMAL, and ARRAY.
+- StarRocks support querying Hive data in the following types: TINYINT, SMALLINT, DATE, BOOLEAN, INT, INTEGER, BIGINT, TIMESTAMP, STRING, VARCHAR, CHAR, DOUBLE, FLOAT, DECIMAL, and ARRAY.
 Note that an error occurs if you query Hive data in unsupported data types.
-The following data types are not supported: TINYINT, SMALLINT, NUMERIC, DATE, INTERVAL, BOOLEAN, BINARY, MAP, STRUCT, and UNION.
+The following data types are not supported: INTERVAL, BINARY, MAP, STRUCT, and UNION.
 - You can use the [DESC](/docs/sql-reference/sql-statements/Utility/DESCRIBE.md) statement to view the schema of a Hive table in StarRocks 2.4 and later versions.

 ## Before you begin